packbackbooks/engineering-docs/careers/managing-engineer.md

 ## Summary of Senior Management Levels

-* **CTO:** The CTO is responsible for the management of IT, R&D and data, steering product development, and ensuring the organization's technology aligns with its business goals.
+* **CTO (C-Suite):** The CTO is responsible for the management of IT, R&D and data, steering product development, and ensuring the organization's technology aligns with its business goals.
-* **VP:** They are charged with overseeing the design, development, and delivery of software applications, ensuring platform stability, and owning the technical team's strategic vision.
+* **VP (Executive VP):** They are charged with overseeing the design, development, and delivery of software applications, ensuring platform stability, and owning the technical team's strategic vision.
-* **Director:** The Director of Engineering plays a crucial role in managing the software engineering teams and ensuring that software delivery aligns with the company's and team's strategic objectives.
+* **Director (Manager 7):** The Director of Engineering plays a crucial role in managing the software engineering teams and ensuring that software delivery aligns with the company's and team's strategic objectives.
 This position focuses on enhancing team efficiency, defining clear metrics for team effectiveness, and managing service level agreements.

-## Director of Engineering
+## Director of Engineering (Manager 7)

 The Director of Engineering plays a crucial role in managing the software engineering teams and ensuring that software delivery aligns with the company's strategic objectives.
 This position focuses on enhancing team efficiency, defining clear metrics for team effectiveness, and managing service level agreements.